hargoniX/bachelor/thesis/thesis.typ

 - we figure out a better way to express our proof with future Kani features we might be able to run our harness on bigger queue sizes as well.

+== Performance <perf>
 In addition to this, we also checked that the performance of our driver running on real-world hardware is competitive with that reported in the ixy papers.
 Because our Intel 82599 variant only has one cable socket, as opposed to the two socket variant used with ixy, we only benchmarked a reflecting instead of a bidirectional forwarding application.
-The comparison between our results, using a batch size of 64 packets, can be seen in @perf.
+The comparison between our results, using a batch size of 64 packets, can be seen in @perf-packets.
 While the speed of network cables is usually measured in GBit/s the speed of packet processing applications is measured in @Mpps.
 The theoretical maximum @Mpps on a single 10 GBit/s line with 64-byte packets is $14.88$ @Mpps.
 However, ixy can reach higher speeds than that as it is